 A groin or adductor strain is a common cause of medial leg and groin pain, especially among athletes.
-In this video, Dr. Travis Owens discusses the causes of groin pain.
+In this video, Travis Owens, DC discusses the causes of groin pain.
 He also explains signs or symptoms that may indicate you have a muscle strain, or an injury to any of the adductor muscles (the muscles on the inner side of the thigh).
 Additionally, he explains the way traditional health care approaches these injuries and ways Airrosti is different.
-Airrosti eliminates the pain associated with common injuries, such as pulls and strains, in an average of just three visits (based on patient-reported outcomes).
 Click here to learn more about what to expect at your first visit to Airrosti.

 WHAT IS A GROIN/HIGH ADDUCTOR STRAIN?